Synaptic-Labs-AI/codex-md/cline_docs/activeContext.md

 - Implemented robust temporary file lifecycle management
 - Enhanced buffer handling for binary files in worker process
 - Improved error handling and recovery in batch conversion

-Previous Focus:
-Fixed batch conversion issues with URL, PPTX, and PDF files:
-- Fixed "converter.convert is not a function" error in URL conversion
-- Fixed "No converter available for type: pptx" error in PPTX conversion
-- Fixed "Invalid input: Expected a buffer" error in PDF conversion
-- Enhanced converter module loading and error handling in worker process
-- Improved buffer type detection and conversion in batch processing

 Earlier Focus: